jovibor/HexCtrl/README.md

 ### [](#)Dynamic Link Library
 To use **HexCtrl** as a *.dll*:
+1. Build *HexCtrl.dll* and *HexCtrl.lib* using the *DLL Project/DLL Project.vcxproj* project.
+1. Copy *HexCtrl.lib* file into your project, so that the linker can see it.
+1. Put *HexCtrl.dll* file next to your project's *.exe* file.
 1. Copy *HexCtrl.h* into your project.
-1. Copy *HexCtrl.lib* file into your project, so the linker can see it.
-1. Put *HexCtrl.dll* file next to your *.exe* file.
 1. Add the following lines where you suppose to use the control:
     ```cpp
     #define HEXCTRL_SHARED_DLL